-At his first Chelsea press conference, he said: “My time at City was a lot of memories and a lot of tough moments, but for a year and a bit I was in and out of the team.
+“My time at City was a lot of memories and a lot of tough moments, but for a year and a bit I was in and out of the team,” he said.

 “It taught me a lot about myself and it made me not value a lot of things and I tried to get things in order.

 “But things happen for a lot of reasons and I kept with that mentality and it was difficult.